K4rthik777/Karthikeya_phase2/picoCTF/Reverse-Engineering.md

 ## Notes:

-- I didn't know ARM assembly code before this so i just learnt what each syntax meant and what it did to understand what the program what doing.
+- I didn't know ARM assembly code before this so i just learnt what each syntax meant and what it did to understand what the program was doing.

 ## Resources:

 - (https://developer.arm.com/documentation/107829/0201/Example--decrement-until-equal/Investigate-NZCV-flags-with-Arm-Development-Studio)